archf/ansible-nptd/README.md

 Role Variables
 --------------

-The variables that can be passed to this role and a brief description about them are as follows.
-See the NTP configuration documentation for details:
+Here are the variables as well as the defaults:

 ```yaml
 # The 0, 1, 2 and 3.pool.ntp.org names point to a random set of servers that